Kenneth Gandar Dower: Sporting career

 Gandar-Dower became a leading tennis player, competing in a number of tournaments throughout the 1930s, including Wimbledon and the French Championships.
 He was nicknamed "The Undying Retriever" for his ability to run large distances during matches.

 At the 1932 Queen's Club Championship in London Gandar-Dower had his greatest tennis success (SIGMA, 1936) when he defeated Harry Hopman in three sets.
 Newspaper reports stated that he "had Hopman perplexed with his unorthodox game and the number of astonishingly low volleys from apparently impossible positions."

-Gandar-Dower also won the British Amateur Squash championships in 1938 and continued to play cricket competitively throughout the 1930s.
+Gandar-Dower also won the British Amateur Squash Championships in 1938 and continued to play cricket competitively throughout the 1930s.

 Gandar-Dower twice won the principal trophy in Eton Fives – the Kinnaird Cup – in 1929 and 1932, and was in the defeated pair in the 1931 final.

 Gandar-Dower caused a reputation for himself in real tennis through his tactic of getting to the net as quickly as possible and volleying everything in sight.
 This was frowned upon by traditionalists and it was considered that Gandar-Dower "disrupted the game for a while".

 Aviator

-In June 1932, with minimal flying experience, Gandar-Dower entered the King's Cup Air Race and "soon became one of the most colourful aviators of his era", making one of the first flights from England to India.
+In June 1932, with minimal flying experience, Gandar-Dower entered the King's Cup Air Race and "soon became one of the most colourful aviators of his era", making one of the first flights from England to India with "the help of a friend, A.C.S.
+Irwin, late of the RAF and now an estate-agent in Brewer Street and as fine a specimen of charming, efficient, athletic thirty-five as I have been privileged to know".

+The flight was made in a second-hand Puss Moth, registration G-AAVA (see entry 2002 for details of the plane).
+The sequence of events were Gandar-Dower passed his flying tests in May, flew the King's Cup in June, and in October left for Madras with Irwin.
+Both men were promised "a free month in the jungle hunting tigers" by Irwin's father as an incentive to arrive intact.